zjruff/pycnet-audio/docs/index.rst

 You need to supply the target directory in the form of an `absolute path`.
 On a Windows machine this means it needs to include a drive letter and any intermediate directories in addition to the name of the folder itself.
 If you are viewing the folder in File Explorer, you can click on the address bar near the top of the window to highlight and copy the full path.
 You can also hold ``Shift`` and right-click on a folder in the File Explorer main pane and select ``Copy as path`` to copy the absolute path to the item.

-pycnet will search the target directory for audio files with a .wav extension.
+pycnet will search the target directory for audio files with a .wav extension (or .flac if you supply the -f option when invoking the program).
 This search is recursive, so .wav files contained in subfolders will also be found.
 However, we recommend keeping the directory structure simple and obvious, with a folder for each recording station containing the .wav files for that station, and a folder for each field site containing the folders for the recording stations at that site, e.g.
 ::

 	F:/